rfreebern/zeitgeist.css/README.md

 Necessarily, I must make the final decisions about what ends up in zeitgeist.css and what doesn't.
 Consider this a benevolent dictatorship; as I'm not a designer, I will allow the will of the community to guide my decisions fully, and make sure all issues are thoroughly discussed before a decision is made.

+### Getting Started

+After you have forked and cloned the zeitgeist.css repo, make your changes to the `zeitgeist.css` file, and open `examples/index.html` in your browser.
+By clicking the grey stylesheet toggle box in the upper right, you can switch between the current master stylesheet and your local version, to easily compare the changes you're making.
+You'll need to refresh your browser each time you save the file in order to see your latest modifications.
+When you are satisfied with your changes, commit them to your local repo, push to your github fork, and submit a pull request.

 Credits
 -------